Achva Benzinberg Stein

 Achva Benzinberg Stein is a landscape architect, a founding principal of the landscape architecture and design firm Benzinberg Stein Associates.
 She is also the founding director of the Graduate Program in Landscape Architecture at City College of New York Spitzer School of Architecture.

 Background and education

 Stein grew up in Israel just outside Tel Aviv.
 She came to the United States in 1965 to attend the University of California Berkeley, where she earned a Bachelor of Arts in Landscape Architecture.
-She went on to earn an Master of Arts in Landscape Architecture from the Massachusetts Institute of Technology and Harvard University.
+She went on to earn a Master of Arts in Landscape Architecture from the Massachusetts Institute of Technology and Harvard University.